Speaking at a glance

 In the third sub-part of the test you have a discussion with examiner.
 The topic is somehow related to the one from section two, but it is about more abstract ideas.
 You have to express and justify an opinion.

 The examiner will record your session on tape.
-Don’t worry about it; the tape is to test the examiner and not you.
+Don’t worry about it; the recording is to test the examiner and not you.

 Writing at a glance